10 Outdoor Adventures for Families to Do This Summer

 Connect with the great outdoors on a family camping trip.
 Sleep under the stars in a tent, bring your own camper, rent an RV, or go glamping in a treehouse.

-You can stay close to home by camping in your own backyard or find a local campground or travel to a National park.
+You can stay close to home by camping in your own backyard, finding a local campground, or traveling to a National park.

 drive in movie theater